If you’re planning a break to this idyllic university town but you’d rather not dine like a student, then you need our

 This riverside spot is the city's only Michelin-starred restaurant and is best saved for special occasions.
 The ever-changing menu showcases the best seasonal produce. £50 for the set lunch menu, £135 for the eight-course tasting menu.

 A part of Grantchester life since 1897, the Orchard Tea Garden has hosted the likes of Virginia Woolf, Rupert Brooke, E. M. Forster and Alan Turing, among other notable guests.
 Enjoy a relaxing afternoon with tea and cakes in the sunshine.
 The lunch menu includes sandwiches, quiche, soups, burgers and sharing platters.
 From £7.50.

 The Clarendon Arms

 This is an independent real-ale pub just off Parker’s Piece.
 Try the glazed, smoked shoulder gammon with poached eggs and chips, or check out the ever-changing specials list for more creative dishes, like roast garlic, white bean & macaroni pie or crisp fried panko pork belly dumplings.
 On Sundays, the menu is limited to classic roasts.
 It’s a small, popular neighbourhood pub, so booking ahead is advised.
 Mains from £10.
 Sunday roast £14.

 This South American-influenced tapas pub often has live Latin music and dancing.
-Meat-lovers should try the lomo saltado (a traditional Peruvian stir-fry) or the grilled lamb chops marinated with chilli sauce, while fish fans should opt for the fresh and citrusy ceviche.
+Meat-lovers should try the bistec a lo pobre (a traditional Peruvian steak dish) or the beef tacos with marinated onions, while fish fans should opt for the fresh and citrusy ceviche.
 Wash your meal down with Colombian rum or a pisco sour.
-Tapas from £4.
+Tapas from £3.75.

 Blue Ball Inn